Nishant-coder-cpu/testing/hackathon_winning_features.md

 ### "What if regulations change?"

 **Winning Answer**:
-> "That's why we have Layer 3C: RAG-augmented context modulation.
+> "That's why we have Layer 3: Causal RAG with attribution.
 >
 > Example: If H1B cap increases from 85k → 110k (pending bill):
 > - RAG retrieves policy update